Speech and Hearing Sciences | Introduction to Research in Communication Disorders

 individual.
 Although it may be impossible to know the best

-treatment protocol on an a priori basis, treatment decisions must be
+protocol on an a priori basis, treatment decisions must be 1) based

-1) based on ethical principles; 2) made responsibly in line with the
+on ethical principles; 2) made responsibly in line with the existing

-existing evidence in the literature; and 3) presented in a
+evidence in the literature; and 3) presented in a professional

-professional manner.
-The objectives of this course are to introduce
+manner.
+The objectives of this course are to introduce you to the

-you to the evaluation of literature that will help you make
+evaluation of literature that will help you make responsible

-you to ethical dilemmas and possible paths towards their resolution,
+dilemmas and possible paths towards their resolution, provide you

-provide you with the tools to determine the importance and/or
+with the tools to determine the importance and/or validity of

-validity of procedures that you might use, and to foster writing
+procedures that you might use, and to foster writing skills that will

-skills that will be needed in classes and clinics in this
+be needed in classes and clinics in this department.
+Finally, this

 Book: Shiavetti, N. and Metz, D.E.
 (1997).
 Evaluating research in